helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

  $$$$$$$ See part 1 $$$$$$$$$

-Both the Event Collector and the Publisher Simulator use the Aerospike Node.js client.
-On the first build, both containers download and compile the supporting C library.
-The `Dockerfile` for both containers uses a multi-stage build that minimises the number of times the C library is compiled.
+Like the Event Collector and the Publisher Simulator, the Aggregator/Reducer uses the Aerospike Node.js client.
+On the first build, all the service containers that use Aerospike will download and compile the supporting C library.
+The `Dockerfile` for each container uses multi-stage builds to minimises the number of times the C library is compiled.

 ### How is the solution deployed?

 Each container is deployed using `docker-compose` on your local machine.

+*Note:* The `aggregator-reducer` container is deployed along with **all** the containers from Part 1.

 ![Deployment](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/helipilot50/real-time-reporting-aerospike-kafka/master/architecture/docker-compose-deployment-part-2.puml&fmt=svg)